The Common Riding

 The Saturday proceedings bring the festival to a close.
 The town is again roused by the Drum and Fife Band and by 9.30 a.m. the riders are once more saddled and bridled for another procession.
 They ride first to Wilton Lodge Park where after standing in their stirrups and singing “Teribus” at the end of the Avenue, the principals lay wreaths of remembrance on the town’s War Memorial.
 The procession then heads for the Moor where horse races are again held.

-On the Cornet’s return, his official duties end when he ceremoniously returns the Flag to the Provost in the Council Chambers.
-The Provost accepts the return of the Flag, congratulates the Cornet on his conduct and thanks him for the satisfactory carrying out of his duties.
-The Cornet finally displays the Flag on the balcony overlooking the High Street and the Saxhorn Band play a hymn-like tune called the “invocation”.
-The mounted supporters stand in their stirrups as if to attention to mark the successful conclusion of another Common-Riding
+On the Cornet’s return, his official duties end when he ceremoniously returns the Flag to the Honorary Provost in the Council Chambers.
+The Honorary Provost accepts the return of the Flag, congratulates the Cornet on his conduct and thanks him for the satisfactory carrying out of his duties.
+The Cornet finally displays the Flag on the balcony overlooking the High Street and the Saxhorn Band play a hymn-like tune called the “Invocation”.
+The mounted supporters stand in their stirrups as if to attention to mark the successful conclusion of another Common Riding.